Registration open for summer camps

 HICKORY — Registration is underway for the Catawba Science Center’s 2020 Summer Fun Science Camps.

-CSC’s Summer Fun is currently open to rising first- through ninth-graders, with a multitude of classes aimed at every age group within that range, and will run through August 14.
+CSC’s Summer Fun is open to rising first- through ninth-graders, with a multitude of classes aimed at every age group within that range, and will run through Aug.
+14.

 During this unprecedented time of social distancing, CSC will ensure that camp is a safe experience for all.
 Guidelines passed down from state and local officials will be adhered to, including the wearing of face coverings, social distancing, limited class sizes and more.
 To view the complete COVID-19 policy, visit catawbascience.org.